MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 ## General Video (under development)
-General video showcasing all the functionalities (will be uploaded on YouTube.
+General video showcasing all the functionalities (it will be uploaded on YouTube.
 For now, you can view the video I've rendered so far [here](https://drive.google.com/file/d/1KK-r5KZQHdIEtGJf9gZzpQrIEesj6_GA/view?usp=sharing))